-Field name Type Blank Description

-Src_Cd A 2 N 2-digit code.
+Field name Type Blank Description Src_Cd A 2 N A 2-digit code indicating type of data.
 SrcCd_Desc A 60 N Description of source code that identifies the type of nutrient data.

 ^{} Primary key for the Source Code file.

 Data Derivation Code Description File (file name = DERIV_CD).
 This file (Table 11) provides information on how the nutrient values were determined.
 The file contains the derivation codes and their descriptions.